edeyoung/cedar/README.md

   * `docker exec -it cedar_cedar_1 ./bin/bundle exec rake bundle:download_and_install version=2015-alpha-20160224`
   * You will be prompted for your [NLM username and password](https://www.nlm.nih.gov/databases/umls.html)
   * Repeat with `version=2.6.0` and `version=2.4.0`
-7. Determine which IP address your docker container is running on: `docker-machine ip default`
-8. You should be able to use Cedar running at `http://{IP address from step 7}:3000`
+7. You should be able to use Cedar running at `http://localhost:3000`

 Unit and System Tests
 =====================